Len Boone: Music career

-In 1982, Boone, LaFalce, and Michael Zager wrote “Lay Back in the Groove” for the album Show and Tell by the band Elusion Featuring Limon Wilson (Cotillion #5235).
+In 1982, Boone, LaFalce, and Michael Zager wrote “Lay Back in the Groove” for the album Show and Tell by the band Elusion Featuring Limon Wilson (Cotillion 5235).
 The same year, Boone and LaFalce wrote the song “Everything and More” for the Italian/U.S. ensemble Change.
-The song was included on the album Sharing Your Love, which reached #66 on the US Billboard Album Chart and #14 on the U.S. Billboard Black Albums chart.
+The song was included on the album Sharing Your Love, which reached No. 66 on the US Billboard Album Chart and No. 14 on the U.S. Billboard Black Albums chart.

 In 1983, Boone and LaFalce wrote the songs “This is Your Time” (RFC/Atlantic 89883) and “Magical Night” (Atlantic/RFC Records DMD 631) for the album This is Your Time by Change.
-The album made it to #161 on the US Billboard Albums chart and #34 on the US Billboard Black Albums chart.
-Their song “This is Your Time” reached #39 on the US dance charts and number #33 on the US R&B charts.
+The album made it to No. 161 on the US Billboard Albums chart and No. 34 on the US Billboard Black Albums chart.
+Their song “This is Your Time” reached No. 39 on the US dance charts and number No. 33 on the US R&B chart.

 In 1995, "You Made Me Believe in Magic" was covered by Bed & Breakfast, a boy band from Hamburg, Germany (Maad Records 4509-99533-2).

 In 2013, Boone released the EP Do Whatcha Feel (Fervor Records).

 Boone owns Rock Your Socks Music, based in Philadelphia, Pennsylvania.